PDX-Capstone-Team-A/DxWiFi/documents/tests.md

 ##Goals
-The goal of the tests were to see if there were any unusual happenings that we would need to change, such as acknowledgments, etc. While we did extensive research into the 802.11 specs requirement, the specs were comprehensive.
+The goal of the tests were to see if there were any unusual happenings that we would need to change, such as acknowledgments, etc. While we did extensive research into the 802.11 specs requirement, the specs were comprehensive to the point that a complete research would be impractical.

 ##1 & ~2 mile tests